 Association of Personal Injury Lawyers (APIL)

 The Association of Personal Injury Lawyers (APIL) has been fighting for the rights of injured people for over 25 years.
 A not-for-profit campaign organisation, APIL’s 3,800 member lawyers (mainly solicitors, barristers and legal executives) are dedicated to changing the law, protecting and enhancing access to justice, and improving the services provided for victims of personal injury.
-The head of the personal injury department is a Fellow of APIL and several members of his team are Accredited Members.
+Senior Partner Stephen Wilson is a 'Fellow' of APIL.
+Head of Clinical Negligence Louise Bush is a 'Senior Litigator' and several members of the Claims team are Accredited Members.

 Resolution is an organisation which believes in a constructive, non-confrontational approach to family law matters.